karolamik13/tbg-ncu.github.io/members/wn.md

 2012-present
-:   *full professor of Physics* Institute of Physics NCU (Toruń, Poland).
+:   *Professor of Physics* Institute of Physics NCU (Toruń, Poland).

 2003-2012
-:   *Associate professor* at Institute of Physics NCU (Toruń, Poland).
+:   *Associate Professor* at Institute of Physics NCU (Toruń, Poland).

 1991-2003
-:   *Assistant professor* at Institute of Physics NCU (Toruń, Poland).
+:   *Assistant Professor* at Institute of Physics NCU (Toruń, Poland).

 1993